The COL community

 The role of Catalogue of Life

 COL partners with GBIF and other communities and infrastructures to deliver a trusted, open and freely usable catalogue of all species.
-The COL works with user communities to ensure that the COL Checklist, tools and services support the widest possible range of needs.
+The COL works with user communities to ensure that the Catalogue of Life, tools and services support the widest possible range of needs.
 COL supports taxonomic effort by promoting and facilitating best practice in citing the efforts of taxonomic communities and of individual taxonomists.

 COL commits to do the following:

-• Deliver the COL Checklist as a comprehensive reference that includes all species at the highest quality possible
+• Deliver the Catalogue of Life as a comprehensive reference that includes all species at the highest quality possible

 • Ensure that the needs both of taxonomic communities and users are addressed

-• Oversee endorsement processes to select and support taxonomic communities committed to collaborative development of the best possible checklist for each sector of the COL Checklist
+• Oversee endorsement processes to select and support taxonomic communities committed to collaborative development of the best possible checklist for each sector of the Catalogue of Life

 • Facilitate a smooth transition when a contributing community is no longer able to maintain a COL-compliant sector checklist